Lerqiu/AI4Games-project/presentation.md

 ---

 # Noises
 Noises are very popular amongst texture generation techniques.
-For the most part we used some combination of the noises listed below:
+For the most part we used some combination of Perlin, Simplex and Worley noises.

-- Perlin
-- Simplex
-- Worley

 ---

 # Great things have small beginnings :)

 ---

 Simple perlin              |  Color mapped :-------------------------:|:-------------------------: